egovernment/egovernment.github.io/_how-to/part-a/141-configure-new-requirement.markdown

 sub-category: 'Requirements'
 rate: '2'
 number: '141'
 introduction-text: 'A requirement is associated with a document or group of documents that needs to be uploaded with the registrations file.
 Very often this document needs to be shown at the Front Desk to withdraw the certificate(s).
-The requirement is triggered belongs to a registration.<br>Here we will see how to add a requirement to a registration so the user must upload it in the "Documents" page, bring the original copy of the required document to the Front Desk for withdrawal.'
+The requirement belongs to a registration.<br>Here we will see how to add a requirement to a registration so the user must upload it in the "Documents" page, bring the original copy of the required document to the Front Desk for withdrawal.'
 introduction-img: '145.png'
 prevUrl: 133
 nextUrl: 142